shraiwi/bit-hacks-online/article.md

 This entire website was hand-coded from scratch and with a lot of love.
 I hope you learn something!

+P.S.
+If you don’t feel like reading, just take a listen to the prerecorded audio of me reading it out, and follow along on a sheet of paper.

 ## What is binary?

 The top definition of binary on Google is: